 (3) After determining an objection, a reviewer must serve on the person making the objection written notice of the reviewer’s determination and a statement of the reasons for that determination.

-[Regulation 24 amended in Gazette 21 Jun 2011 p.
+[Regulation 24 amended: Gazette 21 Jun 2011 p.
 2247.]

 25. Notice of adjusted levy following objection